OfficeDev/open-xml-docs/docs/working-with-presentations.md

 of printout the application might choose to generate, such as an outline handout.

-Example: Consider the following specifying of the size of a notes slide.
+**Example**: Consider the following specifying of the size of a notes slide.

 ```xml